anav5704/CS000/src/content/team/merging-overview.md

 # Merge Pull Request

 To merge a `pr` you will need to first go to the `pull request` tab on your repo.
 You will see a list of all the `prs` that are open and need to be merged.
-Chose one and click the green `Merge pull request` button.
+Choose one and click the green `Merge pull request` button.

 ![Merge Pull Request](./images/merge-pull-request.webp)

 This will prompt you to fill in some details about the merge.
-Most of it will aleady be filled in for you, so leave those as is.
+Most of it will already be filled in for you, so leave those as is.